Fantastic Voyage: Cancelled sequel/remake

 James Cameron was also interested in directing a remake (since at least 1997), but decided to devote his efforts to his Avatar project.
 He still remained open to the idea of producing a feature based on his own screenplay, and in 2007, 20th Century Fox announced that pre-production on the project was finally underway.
 Roland Emmerich agreed to direct, but rejected the script written by Cameron.
 Marianne and Cormac Wibberley were hired to write a new script, but the 2007–2008 Writers Guild of America strike delayed filming, and Emmerich began working on 2012 instead.

 In spring 2010, Paul Greengrass was considering directing the remake from a script written by Shane Salerno and produced by James Cameron, but later dropped out to be replaced by Shawn Levy.
 It was intended that the film be shot in native stereoscopic 3D.

 In January 2016, The Hollywood Reporter reported that Guillermo del Toro was in talks to direct the reboot by reteaming with David S. Goyer, who was writing the film's script with Justin Rhodes with Cameron still on the film by his production company Lightstorm Entertainment.
 In August 2017, it was reported that del Toro had postponed working on the film to completely focus on his film The Shape of Water, due to release the same year, and he would start pre-production in spring 2018 and would begin filming in the fall of the same year for a 2020 release.

+In April 2024, Cameron offered an update on the project: "we plan to go ahead with it very soon".